 Bobbie the Wonder Dog may have lived nearly a century ago, but he is still a big star in Silverton, Oregon.
 And now Silverton’s hometown dog is back in the national news with the release of a new book from WestWinds Press.

-In the winter of 1923-24, after he became separated from his family, Bobbie walked from Wolcott, Indiana, to Silverton, alone.
+In the winter of 1923-24, after Bobbie became separated from his family, he walked from Wolcott, Indiana, to Silverton, alone.
 With miscellaneous side trails and byways, he walked about 2,800 miles.
 Bobbie was a news sensation.
-The small town sports a 70-foot mural dedicated to Bobbie, along with a statue of the collie mix, and a replica of his “Castle,” a heavy-duty doghouse originally built for Bobbie in 1924, at the peak of his fame.
+Now Silverton sports a 70-foot mural dedicated to Bobbie, along with a statue of the collie mix, and a replica of his “Castle,” a heavy-duty doghouse originally built for Bobbie in 1924, at the peak of his fame.

-If you’re looking for a copy, check with your favorite bricks-and-mortar store, or go online to Amazon, Barnes and Noble, or Indiebound.
-They’ll have it.
+If you’re looking for a copy, check with your favorite bricks-and-mortar store, or go online to Amazon, Barnes and Noble, or ask for it by title and my name at your favorite independent bookstore.
+They’ll get it.
 I’ll be doing some signings around Anchorage in the coming months, too.